-spring onion pakora recipe – pakoras are one dish i don’t make often. so the recipe is made either in the monsoons or in the winters. these spring onion pakoras were made in the winters and i had not posted the recipe then.
+Hara pyaaz pakora or spring onion fritters recipe – pakoras are one dish I don’t make often.
+So the recipe is made either in the monsoons or in the winters.
+These Spring onion pakoras were made in the winters and I had not posted the recipe then.

-these spring onion pakoras have a crisp exterior and a soft texture from within. they are best served hot with some chutney – sweet or spicy and some bread or pav. makes for a good tea time snack or brunch.
+These spring onion fritters have a crisp exterior and a soft texture from within.
+They are best served hot with some chutney – sweet or spicy and some bread or pav.
+Makes for a good tea time snack or brunch.

-spring onions or scallions are easily available and with a few ingredients the pakoras are ready to be served in some time. other recipes, where spring onions can be added are spring onion paratha and spring onion soup recipe. you can also add them to indo chinese recipes like veg fried rice, veg manchurian, gobi manchurian, vegetable spring rolls etc.
+Spring onions or scallions are easily available and with a few ingredients the pakoras are ready to be served in some time.
+Other recipes, where spring onions can be added are Spring onion paratha and Spring onion soup recipe.
+You can also add spring onions to Indo Chinese recipes like:

-to make these pakoras, the spices or masala has to be mixed with the chopped spring onions so that the juices are released. then after adding the besan or gram flour, some water is added to make a medium consistency batter. spoonfuls of the pakora batter mixture is dropped in the oil and shallow fried till crisp and golden.
+To make these hara pyaaz ka pakora, the spices or masala has to be mixed with the chopped spring onions so that the juices are released.
+Then after adding the besan or gram flour, some water is added to make a medium consistency batter.
+Spoonfuls of the pakora batter mixture is dropped in the oil and shallow fried till crisp and golden.

-- 5-6 small or medium sized spring onions or scallions, rinsed well and chopped
+- 5 to 6 small or medium sized spring onions (scallions or hara pyaaz), rinsed well and chopped

 - 1 green chilli, chopped (hari mirch)